PhysioLabXR/PhysioLabXRDocs/source/index.rst

 Adding a Custom Script to Extract EEG Signals
 ----------------------------------------------

-We will add a *script* that use the DTN stream as a trigger to extract the ERP chunks from the EEG stream (learn more about `the scripting feature here <Scripting.html>`_).
+We will add a *script* that uses the DTN stream as a trigger to extract the ERP chunks from the EEG stream (learn more about `the scripting feature here <Scripting.html>`_).
 To do this:

 #.
 Go to the *scripting tab*, and click on *Add* to create a new script.